Traumia/Yelp_Data_Engineering_Project/README.md

 ## Acknowledgements

-Yelp Dataset provided by Yelp Dataset Challenge on Kaggle Google Cloud Platform for providing the infrastructure and tools The Pyspark, Pandas, and Hadoop communities for their open-source contributions
+Yelp Dataset provided by Yelp Dataset Challenge on Kaggle.
+Google Cloud Platform for providing the infrastructure and tools.
+The Pyspark, Pandas, and Hadoop communities for their open-source contributions.